JaylenSheard/JaylenSheard/README.md

 ## About Me

-I'm a passionate business analytics professional currently pursuing my Master's in Applied Business Analytics with a focus on Data Intelligence.
+I'm a first-year grad student at the University of West Georgia pursuing my Master's in Applied Business Analytics with a focus on Data Intelligence.
 With a strong foundation in Business Administration and hands-on experience in data analysis, I'm always eager to tackle complex problems and derive meaningful insights from data.

 ## 🛠 Skills & Tools